Pure-UI/pure/README.md

 ## Contributing

-Before you start opening an issue or working on your pull request, please read [CONTRIBUTING.md](CONTRIBUTING.md) first
+Every contribution is appreciated!
+But before you start working on your pull request, please read [CONTRIBUTING.md](CONTRIBUTING.md) first.There are some guidelines and tips you may want to know :)

 ## License